-Many of us read book after book or take workshop after workshop.
-We watch videos and talks and maybe even try couple therapy in an attempt to create this magical experience.
+Many of us read a book after book or take the workshop after workshop.
+We watch videos and talks and maybe even try a couple therapy in an attempt to create this magical experience.

 We read articles that list ingredients of happy relationships and try to follow advice on picking better partners.
 And still, we struggle.
 Our relationship does not match the one in our minds.

 So what it is that is required to create a loving relationship?

 What Loving Relationships Consist Of

 Some of us have been lucky in having had great role models growing up.
 If our parents created a healthy relationship with each other, we would have witnessed respect, honesty, openness, authenticity, interdependence, vulnerability, kindness, reciprocity, generosity … and so on.
 We would have witnessed love expressed in many different ways.

 Most of us focus on these results.
 We want respect.
 We want reciprocity.
 We want kindness.
 We want it all.
 We want this wonderful relationship experience everyone seems to be wishing for.

 What not many mentions is that all these attributes have to be cultivated.
 We are not passive recipients of loving relationships.
 We must be active agents of love.